 - Cut Electric, Heat and Water Costs: When your crawl space grows damp, it gets harder for your heater or air conditioner to keep your home at a consistent temperature.
 Cleaning your crawl space, then, can save you money on your energy bill.
 That’s not all, though.
 If a leak is left unattended for too long, it can cause your pipes to leak and the wires running through that part of your home to suffer damage.
 If you’re noticing an uptick in your water, heating and electric bills, it’s time to ask yourself: when’s the last time you cleaned the crawl space?

 Don’t let your crawl space get away from you this spring.
-If you need help handling a leak amidst your spring cleaning, reach out to your local Raleigh, NC, contractors for assistance.
+If you need help handling a leak amidst your spring cleaning, reach out to your local Raleigh, NC, contractors for assistance including a free inspection and repair estimate.